thinkcompany/think_dev-standards/development-standards/html.md

 - `<dl>`: used for definitions and name-value pairs

 #### Links
-Use anchors `<a>` for all actionable elements in a module or page.
+Use anchors `<a>` for most(*) actionable elements in a module or page.
 Do not use the JavaScript pseudo-protocol in the href attribute; do not use the onclick attribute.
 If you need to attach a JavaScript event to an anchor, apply a descriptive data attribute and add a handler in your JavaScript instead.

 Poor Example:
 ```html